-During the MCFP Virtual Conference series, Rick Reynolds, Vice President of Engineering and Training at ORR Protection Systems, discusses Energy Storage System Fire Protection Options.
+During the MCFP Virtual Conference series, Rick Reynolds, Vice President of Power Generation at ORR Protection Systems, discusses Energy Storage System Fire Protection Options.
 Part 5 of 5.

 The body of the standard, you know, it's very specific.
 Hey, you got to have emergency planning and training plan now.
 You know, before you had to have eye wash stations because they were lead acid and some other things.
 Well, now I've got to have emergency plan because now I've got to have that in place.
 All right.
 I got to have replacement plans associated with this.

 Signage.
 Now my signage has all got to change.
 It used to just have a sign on the door that said battery room or electrical closet.
 Now I got to have specifics.
 It has to say what kind of suppression system is in the room and the criteria associated with that.

 In the main body of the standard, it actually is going to get specific and large-scale testing must be if you do alternate suppression methodologies.
 So it's very important, that large-scale testing.
 If it's an indoor system.
 Now this is a key chart.
 If you have an indoor system that the building is being occupied by other things, now, this is what I'm saying, non-dedicated building.
 So if your building is non dedicated for only, say, we have a data center that is tied to, and we have a UPS in that data center.

 So this is a perfect example of all the requirements.
 And this is in table 4.2.
 This is a perfect example of all the requirements and the sections that back up those requirements.
 So this is a good chart for you in the data center environment to take a look at.
 This backs you up a hundred percent of all your requirements.
 They did a great job in 855, identifying that with you, for you.